Review – Persona 3 FES

 I hate Second Life.
 I don’t understand it.
 I already have a job.
 I already have a house.
 I understood Sims because the part where your Sim went to work (at least in the versions I played, they put out so many expansions my view is probably distorted) was skipped and my Sim just showed up home with money.
 Periodically he’d play on the computer or play chess and get smarter and get promoted.
 Then he’d come back from work with a bonus and I’d spend his money on nice shit.
 It wasn’t bad; in fact, I wish my life were like that, where I’d step outside my house, 8 hours go by and I’m home and playing video games again.

-Second Life fails to me because it’s like the Sims, but you have to grind out money (or directly buy it). → Read the rest
+Second Life fails to me because it’s like the Sims, but you have to grind out money (or directly buy it). → Lords of the Read 2

 Metal Gear Solid: The Settle Collection